9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ::::

-Notice that we provide essentially the same function as we used back in [the section called \"The need for type classes\"](6-using-typeclasses.org::*The need for type classes) the implementation is identical.
+Notice that we provide essentially the same function as we used back in [the section called "The need for type classes"](6-using-typeclasses.org::*The need for type classes) the implementation is identical.
 However, in this case, we can use `isEqual3` on *any* type that we declare is an instance of `BasicEq3`, not just this one color type.
 We could define equality tests for anything from numbers to graphics using the same basic pattern.
-In fact, as you will see in [the section called \"Equality, Ordering, and Comparisons\"](6-using-typeclasses.org::*Equality, Ordering, and Comparisons) exactly how you can make Haskell\'s `==` operator work for your own custom types.
+In fact, as you will see in [the section called "Equality, Ordering, and Comparisons"](6-using-typeclasses.org::*Equality, Ordering, and Comparisons) exactly how you can make Haskell's `==` operator work for your own custom types.

 Note also that the `BasicEq3` class defined both `isEqual3` and `isNotEqual3`, but we implemented only one of them in the `Color` instance.
-That\'s because of the default implementation contained in `BasicEq3`.
-Since we didn\'t explicitly define `isNotEqual3`, the compiler automatically uses the default implementation given in the `BasicEq3` declaration.
+That's because of the default implementation contained in `BasicEq3`.
+Since we didn't explicitly define `isNotEqual3`, the compiler automatically uses the default implementation given in the `BasicEq3` declaration.

 ## Important Built-In Type Classes

-Now that we\'ve discussed defining your own type classes and making your types instances of type classes, it\'s time to introduce you to type classes that are a standard part of the Haskell prelude.
+Now that we've discussed defining your own type classes and making your types instances of type classes, it's time to introduce you to type classes that are a standard part of the Haskell prelude.
 As we mentioned at the beginning of this chapter, type classes are at the core of some important aspects of the language.
-We\'ll cover the most common ones here.
+We'll cover the most common ones here.
 For more details, the Haskell library reference is a good resource.
 It will give you a description of the type classes, and usually also will tell you which functions you must implement to have a